SimonHansul/DEBBase.jl/README.md

 Functions to run reserveless DEB and DEB-TKTD models, including mixture effects. <br>
 The idea of DEBBase is to serve as a simple base model for DEB-TKTD modelling.
-The purpose of DEBBase is explicitly not to provide functionality for parameter estimation or other kinds of analyses, but only to provide a base model.
+The purpose of DEBBase is explicitly not to provide functionality for parameter estimation or other kinds of analyses.
 This base model should be extendable and modular.
-The modular DEB modelling framework is under development.

 ## Features

 - Custom datatypes to store DEB and global parameter sets
 - Default parameter sets serve as a reference for implementation and testing
 - Definition of ODE systems for DEB-TKTD with mixture exposure
+- Functions to facilitate model input / output handling, e.g. converting ODE solution output to tidy dataframe

 ## Extending the model